carmelyori/demo-project/README.md

-# demo-project
+# Demo Project

-A demo project to showcase the capabilities of Masonai in managing the software development lifecycle.
+This is a demo project to showcase the capabilities of Masonai.